 I already mentioned that it’s a bad idea to have multiple links on a landing page but let me show you how much of a bad idea it is.

-When someone reaches your lander, they’ll weigh-in all their options.
 Each link and button is an option.
 The more buttons there are, the less likely it is for the reader to pick one specifically.
 That’s bad news for you because you only want them to click on the call-to-action button.

 Many companies have experimented with the links on their landing page, and all came to the same conclusion: less is more.